 Recommended reading: ‘Zero to one’ by Peter Thiel

 The reason why you hear it’s so important for startups to fail fast is that majority of businesses are just ideas being validated live.
 An idea by itself is worth nothing.
 An idea with it’s first 50 customers and potential to go global day one is priceless.
 The way to transition from just an idea to a business is by validating with customers.
 The best entrepreneurs recognize this and look for ways of validating their assumptions with the market to understand whether or not they will work.

 Recommended reading: 'The E-Myth' by Michael E. Gerber

 5. Pitch like a leader

-I’ve noticed that majority of the best entrepreneurs are ‘naturals’ at negotiation or pitching ideas.
+I’ve noticed that the majority of the best entrepreneurs are ‘naturals’ at negotiation or pitching ideas.
 The power in being able to convince others to join you on a quest is by far once of the biggest superpowers you can get in the startup game.
 Not only does this get you money (investors) but also the ability to pick up world class talent (team members).
-For a long time I believed this is something you were born with but the reality is, using a few techniques and understanding human psychology, anyone can become a master pitcher / negotiator.
+For a long time, I believed this is something you were born with but the reality is, using a few techniques and understanding human psychology, anyone can become a master pitcher/negotiator.

 Recommended reading: ‘Pitch Anything’ by Oren Klaff

 Read all the recommended reads and still looking for more?
 Here's a list of articles worth checking out: